N-A-D/Rift/README.md

 https://github.com/junkdog/artemis-odb/wiki/Introduction-to-Entity-Systems

 # Library overview
-Rift is an Entity Component System written in C++14 and only requires C++17 if parallel processing is desired.
+Rift is a *header-only* Entity Component System written in C++14 and only requires C++17 if parallel processing is desired.
 The library offers very fast iteration speeds by grouping entities based on system search criterias, avoiding the need to search for entities every system update.

 Entities are primary keys (column indices) into a transposed table of component types, where each row of the table is a different type.
 Systems query for the entities they need using a list of component types and submit a function that performs a transformation on those entities.